-During an LSP8 token transfer, as well as updating the tokenId owenrship, both the sender and recipient are informed of the transfer by calling the
+During an LSP8 token transfer, as well as updating the tokenId ownership, both the sender and recipient are informed of the transfer by calling the

 universalReceiever(...) function on their profiles.

-In this way, users are informed about the NFT transfers and can decide how to react on the transfer, either by accepting or rejecting the tokens, or implementing a custom logic to run on each transfer with the help of LSP1-UniversalReceiverDelegate.
+In this way, users are informed about the NFT transfer and can decide how to react on the transfer, either by accepting or rejecting the NFT, or implementing a custom logic to run on each transfer with the help of LSP1-UniversalReceiverDelegate.